pharath/pharath.github.io/_posts/2026-03-06-lecture-notes-web3-blockchain2.md

 prof: You could write a smart contract that runs endlessly.
 And then you block the blockchain.
 Then you kill Ethereum.
-It's a **denial of service attack on Ethereum**.
+It's a **denial-of-service attack on Ethereum**.
 It's not possible because for the execution of the smart contract, **you would need to provide a gas fee**.
 Yeah.
-Either you somehow upload some money to the smart contract so that it can run or with sending the result you provide some kind of gas fee such that the smart contract can execute the code internally, which is if the result is larger or equal than this, do that transaction, else do that transaction.
+Either you somehow upload some money to the smart contract so that it can run or with sending the result you provide some kind of **gas fee** such that the smart contract can execute the code internally, which is if the result is larger or equal than this, do that transaction, else do that transaction.
 It's not much.
-It's an if-condition.
+It's an `if`-condition.
 How much that is going to be, the smart contract will somehow tell you.
-You can ask the smart contract, you can ask the blockchain, like you ask a miner, how much it will be.
+You can ask the smart contract, **you can ask the blockchain**, like you ask a miner, **how much it (gas fee) will be**.
 And then you need to provide the gas fee.
-And if you are not providing enough gas fee, the smart contract will not be executed.
+And **if you are not providing enough gas fee, the smart contract will not be executed**.

 We just had it.
 We had a big event tomorrow and we are showing something there.
 And this morning I was testing around and suddenly nothing works.